Pavan3698/Exploratory-Data-Analysis/README.md

-# ** Exploratory-Data-Analysis **
+# **Exploratory-Data-Analysis**
 ## Analysing The Olympics
 ## Project Overview

-In this project, we Will be Doing  data visualization and data cleaning using Microsoft Power BI and also cover DAX, the M language, the Power Query editor, and visualization.
+In this project, we will be Doing  Data Visualization and Data Cleaning using Microsoft Power BI and also cover DAX, the M language, the Power Query editor, and visualization.

 In this project, we will gain an understanding of: